mnussbaum/arch-ansible/pi-todo.md

     * grub configuration
 * Run the normal playbook with the bootstrap tag within the nspawn container
 * Upgrade to the pi 3 image
+* Enable remote management
-* Allow root volume unlock via SSH for remote management
+  * Root volume unlock via SSH
+  * Enable normal SSH
+  * Wireguard for WAN networking
+  * Remote targeting of ansible
+  * Remote sync